 The Alaska Department of Commerce, Community and Economic Development’s Corporations, Business and Professional Licensing section requires home inspectors to post surety bonds in the amount of $10,000.

-These bonds are subject to underwriting, which means the price each applicant pays varies depending on a review of their credit report.
-With good credit, clients could pay as low as $100 for their bond!
+These bonds are subject to underwriting, which means the price each applicant pays varies depending on a review of his or her credit report.
+With good credit, clients could pay as little as $100 for their bond.
 Bad credit?
 No problem!
 SuretyBonds.com has a history of helping 99% of all applicants get bonded quickly and easily.
 Request your free bond quote now!

 |Bond Type||Bond Amount||Cost*|

 |$10,000 Home Inspector Bond||$10,000||Starts at $100||GET A QUOTE|

 Call 1 (800) 308-4358 or click here to connect with our team of surety bond experts who will walk you through each step of our simple bonding process.

 Why do I need a home inspector bond in Alaska?

 Obtaining a home inspector bond is a step to becoming a licensed home inspector in Alaska that ensures ethical business practices.
 If a contractor fails to operate according to licensing regulations or completes negligent or improper work, the bond will protect the state of Alaska and the public from financial loss.